NaimShk07/MERN_Stack_Interview_Prep/01_React/questions-answers/react_qna.md

 - Uses JSX (JavaScript + HTML)
 - Maintains a virtual DOM for efficient rendering

-1. What use React, pros and cons?
+1. Why use React, pros and cons?

 2. Virtual DOM